madsys/AIRT/README.md

 	of dismod)

-Note: it only supports 2.6 kernel now, will support 2.4 kernel later.
+Note: it only supports 2.6 kernel now.

 [2] How can I use it?